Good-WarWolf/electron/docs/api/app.md

 stopAccessingSecurityScopedResource()
 ```

 Start accessing a security scoped resource.
-With this method electron applications that are packaged for the Mac App Store may reach outside their sandbox to access files chosen by the user.
+With this method Electron applications that are packaged for the Mac App Store may reach outside their sandbox to access files chosen by the user.
 See [Apple's documentation](https://developer.apple.com/library/content/documentation/Security/Conceptual/AppSandboxDesignGuide/AppSandboxInDepth/AppSandboxInDepth.html#//apple_ref/doc/uid/TP40011183-CH3-SW16) for a description of how this system works.

 ### `app.commandLine.appendSwitch(switch[, value])`